TuxVinyards/qqX/README.md

 - The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **clone** button.

-  qqX is safe but not infallible.
-Also use the Github clone button for the latest bug fixes ...
+  Also use the Github clone button for the latest bug fixes. qqX is safe but not infallible ....

   Please remember that by using this software YOU become part of the community.
 Please report unnoticed errors.